The Spoore, Merry and Rixman Foundation

 1. Clear Financial Need: Priority is given to families receiving Income Support or equivalent benefits.
 The foundation explicitly supports “persons who are in need of financial assistance for their education.”

 2. Strong Third-Party Support: Applications must be supported by a professional (Health Visitor, Social Worker, Head Teacher, CAB Representative, or Open Kitchen) who can verify the family's financial situation.
-This requirement emphasizes the importance of having an established relationship with a supporting professional.
+This requirement emphasises the importance of having an established relationship with a supporting professional.

 3. Geographic Eligibility: Strict adherence to the SL6 1-9 postcode area.
 Applicants outside this area will not be considered.